How an Out-of-State Conservator Collects Assets

-When a protected person lives in another state but has debts owed to them or property held in Arizona, the question arises: does the out-of-state conservator need to open a separate case in Arizona to collect?
-Under this statute, the answer is generally no.
+Sometimes a protected person lives in another state but has debts owed to them or property held here.
+Does the out-of-state conservator need to open a local case to collect?
+Under this statute, the answer is usually no.

 Any person indebted to a protected person, or having possession of property or of an instrument evidencing a debt, stock or chose in action belonging to a protected person may pay or deliver to a conservator, guardian of the estate or other like fiduciary appointed by a court of the state of residence of the protected person, upon being presented with proof of his appointment and an affidavit made by him or on his behalf stating both: 1.
 That no protective proceeding relating to the protected person is pending in this state.
 2. That the foreign conservator is entitled to payment or to receive delivery.